simplifi/looking-glass/README.md

 ### `agents.downloader` (s3)
 This is where you tell looking-glass how to download objects from s3
 - `type` -  The type of downloader that you with to run (`s3` in this case)
-- `aws_bucket` - The bucket from which you wish to mirror
+- `config.aws_bucket` - The bucket from which you wish to mirror
-- `aws_key` - The AWS Key ID to use when authenticating with S3
+- `config.aws_key` - The AWS Key ID to use when authenticating with S3
-- `aws_secret` - The AWS Secret Key to use when authenticating with S3
+- `config.aws_secret` - The AWS Secret Key to use when authenticating with S3
-- `aws_prefix` - The prefix to mirror from the S3 bucket
+- `config.aws_prefix` - The prefix to mirror from the S3 bucket
-- `aws_region` - The region in which the S3 bucket exists
+- `config.aws_region` - The region in which the S3 bucket exists

 ### `agents.downloader` (github)
 This is where you tell looking-glass how to download assets from Github
 - `type` -  The type of downloader that you with to run (`github` in this case)
-- `github_repo` - The github repo (in the form of `owner/repo_name`) from which to pull release assets
+- `config.github_repo` - The github repo (in the form of `owner/repo_name`) from which to pull release assets
-- `github_token` - (optional) The token to authenticate with when pulling release assets
+- `config.github_token` - (optional) The token to authenticate with when pulling release assets

 # Usage